Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 4. We plan to create modalWin32, a native version of the modal UI toolkit for Win32.
 5. We plan to create modalX a native version of the modal UI toolkit for X-Windows on Linux.

-Building your own wxWidgets based modal app:
+Using this source code toolkit to build your own wxWidgets based modal app:

 modalwx.cpp serves as a source code toolkit for creating a wxWidgets based modal app.
 The core parts of this toolkit are: